 In the first story, we walk through the 14 year old cycle, we look right through the characters in the script and the way young people usually communicate now a days, what matters the most, what are they looking for, and many issues that might be similar to what we, as teenagers used to live.
 Everything points out to the big development of society and technologies which brings other ingredients to relationships that didn’t exist before, changing the ways, and creating new ways of talking almost continuously.

-The last, but not least of the stories, talks about the 42 year old cycle, with a really little analysis on the age itself, but to the possibilities that open up for the character.
-An optimistic view of life, the future, things that many young people forget about, and on the other hand, the most important, something that people around that age tend to forget, to live, despite the difficulties.
+The last, but not least of the stories, talks about the 42 year old cycle.
+With a really little analysis on the age itself, but to the possibilities that open up for the character.
+An optimistic view of life, the future, things that many young people forget about.
+On the other hand, the most important, something that people around that age tend to forget, to live, despite the difficulties.

 Starring in Seven Something Thai Movie